verazb/verazb.github.io/index.md

   <details style="margin-bottom:20px;">
     <summary style="color:#2a7ae2;">Abstract</summary>

-  This paper develops a new approach to identifying timing moral hazard in health insurance contracts when deductible choice is endogenous.
-I set up a dynamic model of healthcare consumption where individuals exceed a high deductible after a large health shock.
-I show that individuals either strategically prepone care from the year after the shock and keep a high deductible, or do not retime and switch to a low deductible the year after.
-The identification of timing moral hazard exploits the randomness of shock timing within a calendar year.
-Empirical results show quantitatively large timing moral hazard responses.
-This behaviour can create important distortions in insurance markets by shifting healthcare costs onto the risk pool.
-The preponed amount decreases with the time left to the deductible reset.
-The insured do re-optimise on-the-go to minimise out-of-pocket costs, but face substantial frictions in retiming.
+  This paper develops a new approach to identifying to what extent individuals strategically time their healthcare consumption under deductibles in health insurance.
+I set up a dynamic model of healthcare consumption where individuals exceed a high deductible after a large health shock, and have an incentive to prepone care planned for the next year.
+The model elicits the links between timing and classical moral hazard responses, as well as deductible choice, and highlights trade-offs for insurance policy.
+It also serves to show that pure timing moral hazard can be identified using random variation in the timing of the health shock within the calendar year.
+Empirically, I find quantitatively large timing moral hazard in the context of mandatory health insurance in Switzerland.
+This  response can create important distortions in insurance markets by shifting out-of-pocket healthcare costs onto the risk pool.
+Its extent decreases with the time available until the deductible reset.
+The insured do re-optimise on-the-go after the shock, but face substantial frictions in retiming.

   </details>